Posted on

 A trek all over the world

-The action of Polish troops at Monte Cassino has become revered in the annals of Polish history.
-On the eve of the battle’s conclusion, soldier and poet Feliks Konarski, known also as Ref-ren, penned “The Red Poppies of Monte Cassino.”
+The actions of Polish troops at Monte Cassino are revered in the annals of Polish history.
+On the eve of the battle’s conclusion, soldier and poet Feliks Konarski penned “The Red Poppies of Monte Cassino.”
 It became one of the most popular Polish soldier’s songs from the war.
 Konarski also made his way to Chicago, where he too became active in the Polish community.
 He is buried amongst comrades in the Polish Veterans Section at Maryhill Catholic Cemetery in Niles.

 Awarded the Order of Merit